All the information on these pages is just that - information - and does not take the place of proper veterinary attention for your animals.

 In late 1985 I received a telephone call from a very distressed wolfhound owner.
 His hound had been ill for weeks with what the vet said was an infection but, despite course after course of antibiotics, the dog was getting steadily worse.
 The list of symptoms he described informed me that the problem was the dog's heart, but the vet had checked the heart and said that, whatever else was wrong, the heart was as strong as an ox.
 I suggested asking the vet for a referral to the cardiologist at the Royal Veterinary College, which is what they did.

 Two days later I had another call to tell me that they had come back from the College but without their hound.
 He had been found to be in such total heart failure that they had decided, on the cardiologist's advice, to have him euthanased there.
-They told me that the cardiologist had said what a pity it was that there was so little information available on cardiomyopathy and its early symptoms, so I wrote a letter to her asking if she would undertake the research if I found her the hounds.
+They told me that the cardiologist had said what a pity it was that there was so little information available on cardiomyopathy and its early symptoms, so I wrote a letter to her (Dr. Serena Brownlie) asking if she would undertake the research if I found her the hounds.
 A few months later we set up shop at the Irish Wolfhound Club Championship show and offered free ECG testing, and so was born

 The Project started in 1986, with Dr. Serena Brownlie, then cardiologist at the Royal Veterinary College (University of London), going to breed events and using an electrocardiogram (ECG) to check the hearts of hounds present.
 In the first year 64 hounds were studied - 24 dogs and 40 bitches - the average age of which was 2 1/2 years (ranging from 10 months to 8 years 8 months).
 This pilot study showed several interesting points, the main one being that the mean heart rate in both dogs and bitches was 107/minute and this did not alter to any extent when abnormalities were present.
 During this period, wolfhound owners donated enough money to the Fund to enable us to purchase our own portable ECG.
 A few years later, we added an ultrasound and computer to our equipment.
 A generous donation from the Canine Supporters Charity enabled us to buy monitoring equipment.
-We are still testing hounds at all the main breed events, and other breeds have been included in the scheme.
+We were testing hounds at all the main breed events, and other breeds were included in the scheme.